esl lesson ideas for beginners

 • Simon Says: Practice action verbs like jump, clap, run

 These games allow students to use language in context while having fun.
 English Bright ESL Lessons include interactive games built into each lesson.
 Teachers can launch these games with just a few clicks, saving preparation time while keeping the students excited to participate.
+These activities demonstrate best puppets for teaching social and emotional skills and puppet-based learning for classroom teachers.

 5. Short and Fun Reading Activities